zaklinanna/Frequency_Domain_Examples/README.md

 F(ω)=∫_(-∞)^∞〖f(t) e^(-iωt) dt〗

 Where F(ω) is the Fourier Transform of a function, f(t) - the original time-domain function, ω is the angular frequency in radians per second, i is the imaginary unit, √-1.
 The integral is evaluated over time from −∞ to +∞.
 The result, F(ω), is generally a complex function where the magnitude represents the amplitude of the frequency component, and the argument (or phase) represents the phase shift of the frequency component.

+The analysis is done with 4 following data sets: o	Dataset A: 0 m d-1 followed by a downward step change of 1 m d-1 in VT o	Dataset B: 1 m d-1 followed by a downward step change of -1 m d-1 in VT o	Dataset C: 0 m d-1 followed by an upward step change of 1 m d-1 in VT o	Dataset D: -1 m d-1 followed by an upward step change of 1 m d-1 in VT